Jayman2000/jasons-nixos-config/README.md

 	- Plasma Browser integration
 	- uBlock Origin
 11. In Firefox, enable HTTPS only mode.
-12. In Tor Browser Launcher Settings, check “Download over system Tor” and click “Save & Exit”.
-13. In the Tor Browser, enable HTTPS only mode.
-14. In the Tor Browser, install uBlock Origin.
-15. Set up any additional email accounts in Thunderbird.
+12. Set up any additional email accounts in Thunderbird.
-16. In Kalendar, set up a reminder on the first of every month to review installed packages.
+13. In Kalendar, set up a reminder on the first of every month to review installed packages.

 ## Hints for Contributors